lab1092/blender-manual_ja/manual/modeling/objects/duplication/dupligroup.rst

 Making a DupliGroup Object Real
 ===============================

-Say you want to make further edits on an DupliGroup instance or render the DupliGroup in Yafaray or some other render that does not support importing DupliGroups directly:
+Say you want to make further edits on an DupliGroup instance:

 Simply select your DupliGroup and press :kbd:`Ctrl-Shift-A` to convert the DupliGroup into regular objects that can be transformed and animated normally.